Sweetening & fructose intolerance

 Oligosaccharides

 So-called polysaccharides are chains of sugar molecules.
-In most cases, fewer than 10 sugars are linked, but there can also be hundreds.
+Usually less than 10 sugars are linked together, but there can also be hundreds.

 Examples are raffinose, stachyose or verbascose.
 Incidentally, these are the flatulent carbohydrates in pulses.
 They are only partially tolerated by people with fructose intolerance because, on the one hand, fructose is often involved – i.e. the sugars are broken down into their individual sugars by enzymes (amylases), which means that we then have fructose in the small intestine – and, on the other hand, many of these sugars are not broken down by us and thus reach the bacteria in the large intestine, which metabolize them and thus lead to flatulence (“every little bean, a little sound”).
 Therefore, legumes and leek vegetables should be avoided during the elimination phase and must be tested individually in the permanent diet.
 However, they should definitely be included in the diet again.